 The survey showed the continuing fashion of a widening gap in land fees among essential towns and rural regions, with land values growing in 13 prefectures, especially the ones web hosting metropolitan towns, at the same time as charges fell in 32 prefectures and remained flat in others.

 Analysts say higher land expenses in fundamental cities are partly due to solid housing demand and tourism-associated elements whilst regions that saw decrease land fees are frequently rural and with a falling populace, exacerbated by means of diminishing birthrate and a growing share of aged humans.

-The survey, which in comparison year-on-yr price changes at 325,000 points throughout the country and is used for inheritance tax calculations, also showed there has been no prefecture that published high-quality increase in land values this year after posting a fall in the preceding 12 months.
+The survey, which in comparison year-on-yr price changes at 325,000 points throughout the country and is used for inheritance tax calculations, also showed there had been no prefecture that published a high-quality increase in land values this year after posting a fall in the preceding 12 months.